YashKhawale/Smart-AI-Email-Assistant/README.md

 The project demonstrates how to integrate Large Language Models (LLMs) into a backend application using REST APIs.
 It showcases practical implementation of AI in real-world scenarios and highlights skills in **Java**, **Spring Boot architecture**, and **AI integration**.

-This project is ideal for enhancing a developer’s portfolio, as it combines backend development with modern AI capabilities in a useful and scalable solution.
 ---

 The **hello-world-ext** is a dummy chrome extension developed to learn the basics of extension creation.
 You can ignore it as it doesn't affect the project.